 How do researchers use photo archives and how can we support research, the contextualization and evaluation of media objects, including user-generated and user-assessed content?

-Marcus Breitenstein (Education Sciences, TU Dresden)
+Marcus Breitenstein (Educational Technology, TU Dresden)

 My research examines the transfer of knowledge through methods of systematic motivation design.
 It focuses on users and their needs in interaction with media repositories in urban space.